Bubbelbad/Bubbelbad/README.md

-# Hey!👋 I'm Victor - aspiring .NET software developer
+# Hey!👋 I'm Victor, a .NET software developer based in Gothemburg

-My name is Victor.
-I’m an aspiring software developer in Gothemburg -- I'm passionate about technology, music and basically anything that makes the digital world spin 🌏
+I'm passionate about technology, music and basically anything that makes the digital world spin 🌏

 - 💻 Currently studying .NET object oriented programming @ NBI / Handelsakademin
 - ⚡ Will be graduated and ready for work in spring 2025